BradleyChatha/lumars/README.md

 # Projects

-- [Inochi-Session](https://github.com/Inochi2D/inochi-session): A tool used to do live streaming with Inochi2D puppets, uses Lumars for plugins.
+- [Inochi Session](https://github.com/Inochi2D/inochi-session): A tool used to do live streaming with Inochi2D puppets, uses Lumars for plugins and expression bindings.

 # Contributing